Introduction

 Analytics

-Both "Catalog" samples use the Data Tracking Interface Asset to log user actions for Analytics.
-With that data, you answer questions such as:
+All "Catalog" examples use the Data Tracking Interface Asset to log user actions for Analytics.
+In the screenshot below, you can see some of the questions that can be answered with this data.

 Comments